Recent research indicates that men who eat ultra-processed foods in high quantities have a 29 percent increased risk of developing colorectal cancer.

 • Less than 150 calories per serving

-They also recommend to avoid any brands that contain unidentifiable ingredients.
+They also recommend avoiding any brands that contain unidentifiable ingredients.

 Make the oatmeal dish more exciting by sprinkling on top additions such as pumpkin and sunflower seeds, flaxseed, hempseed, chia seed, cinnamon, almonds and walnuts.